[Moderate revision–posted 3/16/26 (replaces 12/9/21 edition)]

 (1) Pre-Construction Waste Characterization of Demolition Debris

 The owner will perform waste characterization as required to determine if constituents of paints and other coatings previously used make the debris waste stream from the proposed areas of demolition a hazardous waste.
 If it is determined that hazardous material is present, the contractor will segregate it during demolition and place it into Department of Transportation (DOT) appropriate containers supplied by the contractor.
 The containers will be stored in a location and manner to prevent spillage, tampering, or exposure to weather or other potentially detrimental conditions.
-Upon notification of the completion of the collection process, EH&S will coordinate the pickup and proper disposal of the segregated waste.
-Non-hazardous material may be disposed of by standard construction debris methods.
+Upon notification of the completion of the collection process, EHS will coordinate the pickup and proper disposal of the segregated waste.

 (2) Disposal of Fluorescent Lamps and Ballasts

 Some fluorescent lamp tubes and light ballasts in fluorescent light fixtures may have materials inside them that would be classed as a hazardous waste.
-In light of this fact, it is necessary that the university know what disposition will be made on any fluorescent light fixtures or components removed from the university's facilities or properties.
+In light of this fact, the owner shall contact EHS with two weeks notice when a large project generates large quantities of ballasts and lamps.
 Two options are available to the contractor.
 The options are as follows:

 (a) If the contractor intends to retain light fixtures for reuse, or otherwise accept the fixtures as salvageable property, the contractor must inform the university of this intention, in writing, prior to the start of the project.
 In this case, there is no hazardous waste issue.

 (b) If the contractor does not wish to retain the light fixtures as salvageable property, they shall remove the fluorescent lamps from the light fixtures so as not to break any fluorescent lamps and place them in containers provided by the university.
-All light ballasts are to be removed and placed in contractor-provided DOT appropriate storage containers.
+All light ballasts are to be removed and placed in contractor-provided DOT-appropriate storage containers.
 The lamp containers shall be stored in a location and manner to prevent spillage, tampering, or exposure to weather or other potentially detrimental conditions.
-Upon notification of the completion of the collection process, the university will pick up the containers and make proper disposition of them.
-The remainder of the light fixture shall be recycled by the contractor as a painted metal surface.
+Upon notification of the completion of the collection process, EHS will pick up the containers and recycle them.

 (3) Disposal of Metal Components

 Some metal components may have inherently hazardous characteristics or contain hazardous characteristics.
 The metals of interest are the eight listed by the Resource Conservation and Recovery Act (RCRA): arsenic, barium, cadmium, chromium, lead, mercury, selenium, and silver.
-In light of this fact, it is necessary that the university know what disposition will be made on any component composed of or containing these metals that are removed from the university's facilities or properties.
+It is necessary that the university know what disposition will be made on any component composed of or containing these metals that are removed from the universitys facilities or properties.
+EHS shall be contacted by the owner to establish when metals are generated as waste.
+EHS will determine if they can be recycled and coordinate the appropriate recycling or disposal activity.

 c.
 Accumulation and Disposal of Other Wastes